csmart/git_info/README.md

 For example, you can create a branch called _mybranch_ from the tip of your local master branch like so.

+Note that if your local master is behind you may want to [update it first](#getting-recent-updates) to get the latest changes from the remote branch.

 ```bash
 git branch mybranch master